arend-lang/site/src/documentation/tutorial/PartI/records.md

 {%endarend%}

 The first explicit pararameter of a class is of special significance and is called _classifying field_ of a class.
+The classifying field of a class is typically a carrier, on top of which all other fields of the class define some structure.
+Thus the type of the classifying field is often {%ard%}\Type{%endard%} or {%ard%}\Set{%endard%}.
 Classifying fields significantly affect the behavior of the instance inference algorithm.
 Basically, in case there are no local instances, the algorithm searches for a first appropriate global instance (appropriate in the sense that its classifying field coincides with some expected type).